ekoindia/open-source-guidelines/README.md

 - **Create a README File**: This is often the first point of interaction for potential contributors or users.
 Make it engaging and informative.
 Include:
   - **Project Overview**: Explain what the project does, why it exists, and what problems it solves.
   - **Features and Roadmap**: Describe key features, current progress, and planned future improvements.
-  - **Installation Guide**: Provide clear, step-by-step instructions for setting up the development environment.
+  - **Getting Started / Installation Guide**: Provide clear, step-by-step instructions for setting up the development environment.
   - **Contribution Guidelines**: Describe how others can contribute, including code style, branch conventions, and steps to submit pull requests.
+  - **Help & Support**: Provide contact information or links to community forums for support.
 - **Code Comments**: Ensure that each module is thoroughly commented to explain its purpose and any critical logic that might be non-intuitive.
 - **API Documentation**: Use free and open-source tools like **Swagger** or **Redoc** to generate thorough and interactive API documentation, especially for backend services utilizing **SpringBoot** or **Node.js**.
 - **Changelog and History**: Maintain a changelog to track what changes have been made in each version.